No Bake Cookies

 - Watch your boiling time.
 To get the perfect consistency, you’ll need to keep an eye on your butter and sugar mixture.
 Once the mixture starts to fully boil (not just simmer on the edges), let it boil for 2 minutes.
 Set a timer!
 This will allow the sugar to get close to 230°F (just below the soft ball stage), allowing them to set-up properly when cooled.

 - Cookies too soft or too hard?
 Most recipes online say to cook for 1 minute, but this always produced overly soft, sticky, gooey cookies for me that never firmed up.
 You really need to cook the sugar mixture at least 2 minutes.
 Humidity can also affect the boil time.
-So, if your cookies are too soft, boil the sugar an extra 15-20 seconds next time.
+So, if your cookies are too soft, boil the sugar an extra 15 to 20 seconds next time.
 And if they’re too hard (almost like candy) and crumbly, boil the sugar for less time.

 - Still too soft?
 The cookies will be naturally softer with quick cooking oats.
 Old fashioned rolled oats will absorb a little more moisture and help them firm up.
 That’s why I love to use a 50/50 combination of quick cooking and rolled oats.
 It makes for the perfect texture.